 An effective national minimum wage policy can result in large gains for workers, negligible employment effects, and a more equal wage distribution.
 However, the difficulty of setting a single wage for all workers and firms is clear, and the level at which to set such a wage is perhaps the main point of contention in the policy debate.
 On the one hand there is a desire to propose a relatively high wage that raises incomes for those in low-wage employment and redistributes earnings from those at the top of the income distribution.
 But this must be squared against the potential negative employment consequences of legislating wages above what certain firms can afford or worker productivity warrants.
-The current existence of 124 different legislated wage rates in SDs is partial recognition of the large variation in worker and firms and workers, and one often cited by DoL officials, is that legislated wage rates are invariably treated by firms as the 'going rate' that should be paid rather than a minimum wage from which to bargain upwards.
+The current existence of 124 different legislated wage rates in SDs is partial recognition of the large variation in worker and firm conditions across a range of sectors and regions.
+An additional concern with setting a single minimum wage for many firms and workers, and one often cited by DoL officials, is that legislated wage rates are invariably treated by firms as the 'going rate' that should be paid rather than a minimum wage from which to bargain upwards.
 An alternative and original system may provide solutions to this suite of problems.